Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

 \subsection{Further background}

-The celebrated \emph{positive rates conjecture} is the assertion that in one dimension, any finite-state finite-range PCA is ergodic, provided the transition probability to any state given any neighbourhood states is positive (the latter is the ``positive rates'' condition).
-This contrasts with two and higher dimensions, where for example the low temperature Ising model is well-known to be non-ergodic.
-Despite persuasive heuristic arguments in favour of the positive rates conjecture, G{\'a}cs \cite{gacs} has given an extremely complicated one-dimensional PCA refuting it.
+The celebrated \emph{positive rates conjecture} is the assertion that in one dimension, any finite-state finite-range PCA is ergodic, provided the transition probability to any state given any neighbourhood states is positive (the ``positive rates'' condition).
+This contrasts with two and higher dimensions, where for example Glauber dynamics for the low-temperature Ising model are well known to be non-ergodic.
+Despite persuasive heuristic arguments in favour of the positive rates conjecture, G{\'a}cs \cite{gacs} has presented an extremely complicated one-dimensional PCA refuting it.
 (See also \cite{gray}.)
 However, it is still natural to hypothesize that all ``sufficiently simple'' one-dimensional PCA with positive rates are ergodic.

-The PCA $A_p$ and $B_p$ are very simple, but do not satisfy the positive rates condition.
-(E.g.\ in $A_p$, the word $11$ deterministically yields $0$.).
-However, similar but weaker conditions do hold; for example, any finite word in $\{0,1\}^n$ has positive probability of yielding any word in $\{0,1\}^{n-2}$ after \emph{two} steps of the evolution.
+The PCA $A_{p,q}$ satisfies the positive rates condition whenever both $p$ and $q$ are strictly positive.
+If $p=0$ or $q=0$, although we no longer have positive rates, similar but weaker conditions do hold; $\{0,1\}^n$ has positive probability of yielding any word in $\{0,1\}^{n-2}$ after \emph{two} steps of the evolution.
 In light of this and the above remarks, it would have been very surprising if these PCA were not ergodic.
 Nonetheless, \emph{proving} ergodicity is often very difficult, even in cases where it appears clear from heuristics or simulations.

 Another case in point is the notorious \emph{noisy majority} model on $\Z^d$.
 Here, a configuration is an element of $\{0,1\}^{\Z^d}$.
 The update rule is that with probability $1-p$, a site adopts the more popular value in $\{0,1\}$ among itself and its $2d$ neighbours; with probability $p$ it adopts the other value.
 In dimensions $d\geq 2$ it is expected that this PCA should behave similarly to the Ising model: it should be ergodic for $p$ sufficiently close to $1/2$, and non-ergodic for $p$ sufficiently small, with a unique critical point separating the two regimes.
 However, proving any of this appears very challenging.
 See e.g.\ \cite{majority,gray} and the references therein for more information.
 One key difficulty with the noisy majority model is the lack of reversibility of the dynamics (in contrast to the Glauber dynamics for the Ising model, for example).
 This can be compared to the difficulty of obtaining a result like Theorem \ref{thm:hardcoredraw} in the absence of conditions such as (A1) and (A2); see the discussion above at the end of Subsection \ref{sec:introhardcore}.